kanchukaitis/vsm/README.md

 [output] = vsm(T,P,phi,syear,eyear,parameters,varargin)
 ```

-where `T` is the daily temperature (in ), `P` is the daily precipitation (in ), `phi` is the latitude of the tree-ring site or the latitude of the source of the daily meteorological data, `syear` is the starting year of the simulation (the first year of the daily meteorological data), `year' is the last year of the simulation, and `parameters` is the name of the structure containing the parameters.
+where `T` is the daily temperature (in ), `P` is the daily precipitation (in ), `phi` is the latitude of the tree-ring site or the latitude of the source of the daily meteorological data, `syear` is the starting year of the simulation (the first year of the daily meteorological data), `year' is the last year of the simulation, and `parameters` is the name of the structure containing the parameters. `output` is a structure containing the annual, daily, and cell-specific outputs from the simulation.

+`vsm` expects an input structure `parameters` that contains the tunable parameters that determine model behavior.

 ## Known Limitations